bgh-github/arch-uefi-cloudimg/README.md

 It should also be possible to generate the image locally by executing `./build-img.sh <output_path>` on an Arch-based machine.
 For example, `./build-img.sh /tmp/arch-uefi-cloudimg`.

-The machine running the build must have internet connectivity and the following packages installed at a minimum - `sudo`/`base-devel`, `dosfstools`, `arch-install-scripts`, `qemu-img`.
+The machine running the build must have internet connectivity and the following packages installed at a minimum - `sudo`, `dosfstools`, `arch-install-scripts`, `qemu-img`.

 ## What's Included

 In short, not much.
 And that's kind of the idea.

-In the Arch [spirit](https://wiki.archlinux.org/title/Arch_Linux#Principles) of simplicity and minimalism, the only packages installed out of the box with arch-uefi-cloudimg are `base`, `linux`, `systemd-ukify`, `zram-generator`, `openssh`, and `cloud-init` (and their dependencies).
+Keeping to the do-it-yourself nature and Arch [spirit](https://wiki.archlinux.org/title/Arch_Linux#Principles) of simplicity, the only packages installed out of the box with arch-uefi-cloudimg are `base`, `linux`, `systemd-ukify`, `zram-generator`, `openssh`, and `cloud-init` (and their dependencies).
 The main reason arch-uefi-cloudimg exists is to solve a bootstrapping problem.
 Its job is really to do just enough to facilitate VM boot and early initialisation, at which point a full configuration management solution would take over.

 Typically, the VM provisioning process would go something like